Bi-Lagrangian structures and Teichm\"uller theory: Bi-Lagrangian structure in the complexification of a Kähler manifold

 \subsubsection{Bicomplex structure in the complexification of a complex manifold}

 Let $(N,I_0)$ be a complex manifold and $(M, J)$ a complexification of $N$.
-Denote $I := I_0^c$ the holomorphic extension of $I_0$ (cf \autoref{prop:HolomorphicExtension}). \begin{theorem} The triple $(I, J, F:=IJ)$ is a well-defined holomorphic bicomplex structure in a neighborhood of $N$ in $M$.
-Moreover: \begin{enumerate}[(i)] \item $F$ is the integrable para-complex complex structure associated to the canonical pair of foliations $(\mathcal{F}_1, \mathcal{F}_2)$ of \autoref{def:CanonicalFoliations}. \item This holomorphic bicomplex structure is defined everywhere in the canonical complexification $M = N^c = N \times \xoverline{N}$. \end{enumerate} \end{theorem}
+Denote $I := I_0^c$ the holomorphic extension of $I_0$ (cf \autoref{prop:HolomorphicExtension}). \begin{theorem} The triple $(I, J, F:=IJ)$ is a holomorphic bicomplex structure in a neighborhood of $N$ in $M$.
+Moreover: \begin{enumerate}[(i)] \item $F$ is the integrable para-complex complex structure associated to the canonical pair of foliations $(\mathcal{F}_1, \mathcal{F}_2)$ of \autoref{def:CanonicalFoliations}. \item This holomorphic bicomplex structure is defined everywhere in the canonical complexification $M = N^c = N \times \overline{N}$. \end{enumerate} \end{theorem}

-\begin{proof} The fact that $I$ and $J$ commute and that the $\pm1$-eigendistributions of $F = IJ$ are the vertical and horizontal foliations of $M$ is a straightforward calculation in the local coordinates $(z^i, w^i)$ introduced in \autoref{subsec:ComplexificationComplex}, we leave this calculation to the reader.
-It follows that $(I, J, F)$ is a bicomplex structure, moreover it is holomorphic because $I$ is holomorphic on $(M,J)$ (alternatively: the foliations $\mathcal{F}_1$ and $\mathcal{F}_2$ are holomorphic).
-Since $J$ as well as the foliations $\mathcal{F}_1$ and $\mathcal{F}_2$ exist everywhere in $M = N^c$, so do $F$ and $I = -JF$. \end{proof}
+\begin{proof} The fact that $I$ and $J$ commute and that the $\pm1$-eigendistributions of $F = IJ$ are the vertical and horizontal foliations of $M$ is a straightforward calculation in the local coordinates $(z^i, w^i)$ introduced in \autoref{subsec:ComplexificationComplex}.
+It follows that $(I, J, F)$ is a bicomplex structure, moreover it is holomorphic because $I$ is holomorphic on $(M,J)$ (alternatively: the foliations $\mathcal{F}_i$ are holomorphic).
+Since $J$ and the foliations $\mathcal{F}_i$ exist everywhere in $M = N^c$, so do $F$ and $I = -JF$. \end{proof}